sandstreamdev/std/README.md

 #### find

-Finds an element by a predicate function within given array, otherwise returns the given fallback value or undefined when fallback is not present.
+Finds an element by a predicate function within the given array, otherwise, it returns the given fallback value or undefined when fallback is not present.

 ##### Type signature